sogilis/Blog/README.md

         * But if you won't install node and yarn in your environment because you hate this web tools, and if you have already Docker, it could be a solution interesting.
+        * During the build, some files are created
+            ( ./site/data/webpack.json , ./site/resources/_gen/ ).
+            There owner are root.
+Could cause some problems when you use commands as not root user (rm, git, yarn).
+            You must delete this file before with `sudo`.
+It's not cool.
+            * Note: with the add of a dockerignore file, this issue should be solved.

 ### Download blog
 ```bash